Azure/fluentd-plugin-mdsd/CONTRIBUTING.md

 ## How to run full tests

-Build the code fullowing "How to build the code" section.
+Build the code following "How to build the code" section.

 ```bash
 cd src/builddir/release/tests